 Magazines that have survived the onslaught of the internet are great sources of headlines and blog topic ideas.

-Let's just use the example of parenting because I know there are a lot of magazines on parenting.
+Let's parenting as an example because there are a lot of magazines on parenting.

 You will see different ones, like Working Mother and Family Circle.
 There are magazines around family fun, family trees, even Pediatrics for Parents.